bblacey/ez-housemode-synchronizer/README.md

 ```shell
 ./simulate.sh 50000999 1 2 192.168.0.104
 ```
-To use the simulate<Mode>.sh scripts, edit the [config.env](bblacey/ez-housemode-synchronizer/blob/main/config.env)
+To use the simulate<Mode>.sh scripts, edit the [config.env](config.env)
 ### Production use

-To run the dockerized House Mode Syncrhonizer as a persistent process you can use docker-compose (recommended) or run the docker container 'detached' as a background process.
+To run the dockerized Easy House-Mode-Syncrhonizer as a persistent process you can use docker-compose (recommended) or run the docker container 'detached' as a background process.

-First, for either option, create or download [config.env](bblacey/ez-housemode-synchronizer/blob/main/config.env) and edit the file to to use your MIOS portal username, password and MQTT broker URL.
+First, for either option, create or download [config.env](config.env) and edit the file to to use your MIOS portal username, password and MQTT broker URL.

 #### *docker-compose* (recommended)
 For those users who prefer to use `docker-compose`, you can download the [docker-compose.yml](docker-compose.yml) and start the relay with.